rushdishams/rushdishams.github.io/index.md

 ## rushdi_shams

-I have over 8 years' of experience for natural language processing (NLP), information retrieval (IR) and information extraction (IE) related tasks using machine learning.
+I have over 8 years' experience for natural language processing (NLP), information retrieval (IR) and information extraction (IE) related tasks using machine learning.

 I always have the goal to bring in efficiency and effectiveness in the business process that deals with these problems.